ShamylZakariya/KesslerSyndrome/NOTES.md

 Multiple Viewports
-Right now, vis culling is done in Stage::update (539) Needs to be done per-viewport, probably should be done during draw pass, not update()
+Right now, vis culling is done in Stage::update (539) Needs to be done per-viewport, probably should be done during draw pass, not update() Do I still need Scenario::clear????
+COnsider that viewportCompositor always acts on Viewport instances, and screenViewportCompositor always acts on ScreenViewport instances
+ViewportController doesn't scale about mouse correctly, feels like tracking is not at 1.0, or some error is creeping in

+Terrain
+Consider adding a low-magnitude, high-frequency perlin noise to "roughen up" the terrain perimeter

 ## BUGS PRIORITY HIGH